 2. Cuzzort also contends that trial counsel was ineffective for failing to strike a juror for cause, failing to object to prejudicial testimony, failing to object to the admission of prejudicial evidence, and failing to file a general demurrer to the simple assault count.

-To prove ineffectiveness of trial counsel, the defendant must show that his trial counsel's performance was deficient and that the deficient performance prejudiced him.
-Strickland v.
-Washington, 466 U.S. 668, 104 S.Ct.
-2052, 80 L.Ed.2d 674 (1984).
+To prove ineffectiveness of trial counsel, the defendant must show that his tried counsel’s performance was deficient and that the deficient performance prejudiced him.

-To meet the first prong of this test, [Cuzzort] must overcome the strong presumption that counsel's performance fell within a wide range of reasonable professional conduct, and that counsel's decisions were made in the exercise of reasonable professional judgment.
-The reasonableness of counsel's conduct is examined from counsel's perspective at the time of trial and under the particular circumstances of the case.
-To meet the second prong, [Cuzzort] must show that there is a reasonable probability that, absent any unprofessional errors on counsel's part, the result of his trial would have been different.
+To meet the first prong of this test, [Cuzzort] must overcome the strong presumption that counsel’s performance fell within a wide range of reasonable professional conduct, and that counsel’s decisions were made in the exercise of reasonable professional judgment.
+The reasonableness of counsel’s conduct is examined from counsel’s perspective at the time of trial аnd under the particular circumstances of the case.
+To meet the second prong, [Cuzzort] must show that there is a reasonable probability that, absent any unprofessional errors on counsel’s part, the result of his trial would have been different.

-(a) Cuzzort asserts that trial counsel erred in failing to move to strike *718 juror number 1 because voir dire showed that the juror was biased for the State and prejudiced against him, and instead used a peremptory strike to remove him.
-Trial counsel explained at the motion for new trial hearing that he did not remember why he used a peremptory strike to remove juror number 1 rather than to strike him for cause.
+(a) Cuzzort asserts that trial counsel erred in failing to move to strike juror number 1 because voir dire showed that the juror was biased for the State and prejudiced against him, and instead used a рeremptory strike to remove him.
+Trial counsel explained at the *56 motion for new trial hearing that he did not remember why he used a peremptory strike to remove juror number 1 rather than to strike him for cause.

-A juror's mere "indecisiveness" as to whether he could be fair and impartial is insufficient to support a strike for cause.
-Rather, a party seeking to strike a juror for cause must show that the potential juror has an opinion so fixed and definite that the juror will be unable to set the opinion aside and decide the case based upon the evidence or the court's charge upon the evidence.
-Moreover, a juror who expresses a willingness to try to be objective and whose bias arises from feelings about the particular crime as opposed to feelings about the accused may be eligible for service.
+A juror’s mere “indecisiveness” as to whether he сould be fair and impartial is insufficient to support a strike for cause.
+Rather, a party seeking to strike a juror for cause must show that the potential juror has an opinion so fixed and definite that the juror will be unable to set the opinion aside and decide the case based upon the evidence or the court’s charge upon the evidence.
+Moreover, a juror who expresses a willingness to try to be objective and whose bias arises from feelings about the particular crime as oрposed to feelings about the accused may be eligible for service.
 Similarly, a juror who has expressed doubts about his ability to be impartial will be eligible to serve where he also positively testifies that, despite his general doubts, he could set his feelings aside and make a decision based on the facts and law alone.

 Here, juror number 1 expressed that he was biased in the case because of his personal experience with domestic violence involving his parents.
 He also opined that despite his feelings, he would be able to decide Cuzzort’s case based only on the evidence at trial rather than his experiences, and that he had not formed an opinion about Cuzzort’s guilt or innocence.

-The juror's responses did not indicate that he had formed "an opinion of [Cuzzort's] guilt or innocence ... so fixed and definite that [he would] be unable to set the opinion aside and decide the case based upon the evidence or the court's charge upon the evidence.
-[Cits.]"
-Somchith v.
-State, 272 Ga.
-261, 262(2), 527 S.E.2d 546 (2000).
-Accordingly, as Cuzzort has failed to show that a motion to strike prospective juror number 1 for cause would have been successful and thus produced a different result in his trial, trial counsel was not ineffective on this basis.
-See Cole v.
-State, 279 Ga.App.
-219, 225(8)(b), 630 S.E.2d 817 (2006) (trial counsel's failure to make a meritless motion will not support a claim of ineffective assistance).
+The juror’s responses did not indicate that he had formed “an opinion of [Cuzzort’s] guilt or innocence ... so fixed and definite that [he would] be unable to set the opinion aside and decide the case based upon the evidence or the court’s charge upon the evidence.
+[Cits.]”

 (b) Cuzzort also contends that trial counsel was ineffective for failing to file a special or general demurrer to the simple assault charge in the indictment.

 Pretermitting whether [Cuzzort] is able to demonstrate deficiency, he is unable to establish prejudice.
-A defendant is entitled to be tried on an indictment that is perfect in form.
+A defendant is *57 entitled to be tried on an indictment that is perfect in form.
 And, if an indictment is imperfect, a defendant may file a special demurrer challenging the form of the indictment.
-If no special demurrer is filed, any error in the indictment's form is waived.
+If no special demurrer is filed, any error in the indictment’s form is waived.
 If the demurrer is granted, the trial court quashes the indictment.
 However, the quashing of an indictment merely bars trial on the flawed indictment; it does not bar the State from reindicting the defendant.
-Thus, even if [Cuzzort's] attorney had filed a demurrer, it would not have prevented the State from reindicting and trying [Cuzzort].
+Thus, even if [Cuzzort’s] attorney had filеd a demurrer, it would not have prevented the State from reindicting and trying [Cuzzort].
 And [Cuzzort] does not argue that the imperfect indictment prejudiced his defense in any way.
-Under these circumstances, [Cuzzort] has failed to show that he was prejudiced by his attorney's failure to file such demurrer.
+Under these circumstances, [Cuzzort] has failed to show that he was prejudiced by his attorney’s failure to file such demurrer.

 (c) Cuzzort also claims trial counsel was ineffective for failing to object to certain testimony regarding his drug use during prior difficulties between him and the victim, and to the admission of a petition for relief under the Family Violence Act that the victim had in the past filed against Cuzzort.
-We find these contentions meritless.
+We find these contentions merit-less.

-At the motion for new trial hearing, trial counsel testified that in both instances his decisions not to object were strategic, in that he did not want to "draw more attention to the [drug use]" statement by objecting, and that the admission of the petition was strategy consistent with Cuzzort's defense of being *719 forthcoming about the couple's turbulent relationship.
+At the motion for new trial hearing, trial counsel testified that in both instances his decisions not to object were strategic, in that he did not want to “draw more attention to the [drug use]” statement by objecting, аnd that the admission of the petition was strategy consistent with Cuzzort’s defense of being forthcoming about the couple’s turbulent relationship.

 Judgment affirmed.